Phate6660/bcalc/README.md

 GOOD -- The basic addition test has passed.
 GOOD -- The basic subtraction test has passed.
 BAD  -- The result of the basic PEMDAS test is "2,512", when it should be "512".
+    (A debug file is available at 'debug/basi_pemdas_test-debug-output'.)
 BAD  -- The result of the second basic PEMDAS test is "5,024", when it should be "1024".
+    (A debug file is available at 'debug/bas_pemdas2_test-debug-output'.)
 ```

 Whenever there is a `BAD` test result, it will log the debug output of the calculator into a file.